puddydoo/OoT-Randomizer/README.md

 * `can_autojump`: It wasn't until after I wrote all this logic that I found out that Goron Link in fact cannot autojump.
 This condition is currently included only in Gerudo's Fortress.
 Technically this condition wouldn't be entirely meaningless without MM because the Kokiri Boots could be shuffled, but who would want to start with Iron or Hover Boots?
 * `autojump_climb`: Similar to can_climb but only applies to ledges that Link can climb onto from an autojump.
 This also requires `can_autojump` to be true.
 This is separate from `can_climb` because the former instead allows other forms of "jumping" like ground jumps.
 But except in Gerudo's Fortress, no instances of `can_climb` have been replaced with this yet.

+### Glitch conditions
+As part of an effort to integrate glitched logic with the regular logic, there must be conditions that enable certain glitches.
+* `glitch_hover`: Enables hovering.
+Usually used in a "not" context because can_hover can usually be used instead.
+* `glitch_mega`
+* `glitch_weirdshot`
+* `glitch_unknown`: Used when I could not identify what the glitch was supposed to be.
+They will eventually be replaced with the type of glitch that they are.
+ * `glitch_unk_spirit_block_adult_shield_skip`: Spirit Temple glitch that can bypass block as adult using shield.
+ * `glitch_unk_spirit_crawl_hover_boots`: Use hover boots to go through first spirit temple crawlspace as adult
+ * `glitch_unk_spirit_crawl_hover_boots_2`: Use hover boots to go through second spirit temple crawlspace as adult
+* `glitch_spirit_block_hover_boots_skip`: Glitch taking advantage of collision to bypass block using hover boots
+* `glitch_spirit_statue_climb`: Allows climbing from one side of the statue to the other.

 ### New Tricks

 * `logic_gf_roof_jump`: In Gerudo's Fortress, the wall of the lower southeast roof is too high for to climb onto from the lower roof with two doors, but Adult Link can jump off the roof from an angle and climb up with the increased height of the jump.
 This would be important in ER.